 Link building is the practice of improving your SEO rankings through backlinks.
 Since Google regularly updates its system and algorithms, it can be challenging for businesses to understand which backlinks work for them and which they should scrap.

-Conventionally, websites have tried to source their backlinks from .edu and .gov sites.
+Conventionally, websites have tried to source their backlinks from .edu and .gov sites or government and educational sites.
 Many websites believe that the more .edu and .gov backlinks they use, the better.

 However, this isn’t true.